 Nearly all are good plants for the woodland garden.Primula alpicola

-To 20 in. high, 1 ft. wide.
+Grows to 20 in. high and 1 ft. wide.
 Elliptical, to 4 in. long, wrinkled, medium green leaves.
 Clusters of sulfur yellow (sometimes white or purple), bell-shaped blossoms in summer.
 Powerfully fragrant.
 Somewhat tender in coldest zones.

-To 6–8 in. high and 1 ft. wide.
+Grows to 6–8 in. high and 1 ft. wide.
 Evergreen.
-Broad, leathery gray-green leaves, sometimes with mealy, powdery coating that spots and runs in rain.
+Broad, leathery gray-green leaves, sometimes with mealy, powdery coating that spots and runs in the rain.
 In early spring, bears clustered blooms in white, cream, yellow, orange, pink, rose, red, purple, blue, or brownish, with a white or yellow eye.
 Usually grown in pots for display.
 Many named varieties are offered; some have green or near-black flowers rimmed in mealy powder or in a contrasting color.

-Grows 3 ft. high, 2 ft. wide.
-Long-stemmed, toothed medium green leaves are broadly oval with heart-shaped base, to 9 in. long.
+Grows to 3 ft. high and 2 ft. wide.
+Long-stemmed, toothed medium green leaves are broadly oval with a heart-shaped base, to 9 in. long.
 Flowers are yellow, bell shaped, nodding; carried in clusters of up to 60.
-Most fragrant primrose and the latest to bloom.
-Late spring or summer.
-Ample water; will grow in a few inches of running water or in damp, low spot.
-Plants are late to appear in spring.
+This is the most fragrant primrose.
+Plants are late to appear in spring and are among the latest primroses to bloom (late spring or summer).
+Ample water; will grow in a few inches of running water or in a damp, low spot.
 Hybrids have red, orange, or yellow flowers.Primula japonica

-Grows 2 1/2 ft. high, 1 1/2 ft. wide.
-Spoon shaped, light green, to 9 in. long leaves.
-Tiered blossoms in purple with yellow eye; up to 5 whorls on each stout stem.
-Ample water; will grow at edge of pond, even in very shallow water.Primula malacoides
+Grows to 2 1/2 ft. high and 1 1/2 ft. wide.
+Spoon-shaped, light green leaves to 9 in. long.
+Tiered blossoms in purple with a yellow eye; up to 5 whorls on each stout stem.
+Ample water; will grow at the edge of a pond, even in very shallow water.Primula malacoides

-Grows 8–15 in. high, 1 ft. wide.
+Grows to 8–15 in. high and 1 ft. wide.
 Evergreen.
-Soft, pale green, oval, 1 1/2 - 3 in. long leaves, with lobed and cut edges; carried on long stalks.
+Soft, pale green, oval, 1 1/2–3-in.-long leaves, with lobed and cut edges; carried on long stalks.
 Tiered blossoms in loose, lacy whorls along many upright stems.
-Shades of white, pink. rose, red and lavender in midwinter to late spring.
-Perennial in mildest winters but treated as an annual, potted plant or houseplant everywhere.
+Shades of white, pink, rose, red, and lavender in midwinter to late spring.
+Perennial in mildest winters but treated as an annual, potted plant, or houseplant everywhere.

-Grows to to 1 ft. high and wide.
-Perennial, but besttreated as annual.
+Grows to 1 ft. high and wide.
+Perennial, but best treated as an annual.
 Soft, hairy, roundish leaves have hairy leafstalks; these hairs (except on Freedom and Libre strains) may irritate skin.
 Produces large, broad clusters of 1 1/2–2-in.-wide blooms in white, pink, salmon, lavender, or reddish purple in winter and spring; nearly ever-blooming in cool-summer areas.
 Use for bedding where winters are mild, as a houseplant in colder regions.

-Grows 1–2 ft. high, 1 ft. wide.
-Oblong, irregularly toothed, hairy, to 8 in. long leaves.
+Grows to 1–2 ft. high and 1 ft. wide.
+Oblong, irregularly toothed, hairy leaves to 8 in. long.
 Dense, narrow, 3–5-in.-long spikes of fragrant flowers to 1/2 in. wide on erect stems.
 Violet blue, opening from red buds.
 Late spring or early summer.
-Not long lived but quite easy to grow from seed.
-Use in rock garden.Primula vulgaris
+Not long-lived but quite easy to grow from seed.
+Use in rock gardens.Primula vulgaris

-Grows 8 in high, 1 ft. wide.
-Leaves much like those of polyanthus primrose.
+Grows to 8 in high and 1 ft. wide.
+Leaves are much like those of polyanthus primrose.
 Evergreen in milder climates.
 Borne singly; vigorous garden strains often bear 2 or 3 per stem.
-Flowers white, yellow, red, blue, brown, bronze, or wine colored.
+Flowers are white, yellow, red, blue, brown, bronze, or wine colored.
 Early spring.
-Good in woodland gardens, as edging, in containers.
+Good in woodland gardens, as edging, or in containers.